apache/nuttx/configs/esp32-core/README.txt

   1. These configurations use the mconf-based configuration tool.
 To change any of these configurations using that tool, you should:

      a.
 Build and install the kconfig-mconf tool.
 See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  2. Unless stated otherwise, all configurations generate console output on [To be provided].
+  2. Unless stated otherwise, all configurations generate console output on UART0 (see the "Serial Console" section above).

+  3. By default, these configurations assume a 40MHz crystal on-
+     board:

+     CONFIG_ESP32CORE_XTAL_40MZ=y
+     # CONFIG_ESP32CORE_XTAL_26MHz is not set

+  4. Default configurations are set to run from FLASH.
+You will need to set CONFIG_ESP32CORE_RUN_IRAM=y for now (see the " Executing and Debugging from FLASH and IRAM" section above).

   Configuration sub-directories
   -----------------------------